margaretmf/margaretmf.github.io/spiritualinspiration.md

 While working with EVERFI, my original intent was to grow out of a belief of animal magnetism's power through compassion.
 When I woke up to the Truth, I could not clearly discern how EVERFI related to Christian Science.
 It did in some ways, but it did not in other ways.
 I was trying to take a stance for the Christian Science Community, and report the power of Science.
 Christian Scientists do not actively teach the Matthew Code.
 Christian Scientists do not actively teach how to report gender-based harassment.
 Christian Scientists teach forgiveness.
 Christian Scientists teach The Golden Rule.

-I am sorry I reacted to you, but I believe that interests I have relating to spirituality and morality will continue to unfold, and I don't know how they take shape.
-I still believe lifelong learning supports freeing the human mind from the snares of mortal mind.
+I am sorry I reacted to you.
+I believe that interests I have relating to spirituality and morality will continue to unfold, and I don't know how they take shape.
+I still believe 'lifelong learning' supports freeing the human mind from 'the snares of mortal mind'.
 I also still believe that appreciating the faith of people in other churches and sometimes not even speaking the words 'Christian Science' is the best way to engage with people from other backgrounds.

-I am sorry to react to you, but my original intent was to commit to Christian Science, learn to articulate ideas better, and see people correctly.
+I am sorry to react to you.
+My original intent was to commit to Christian Science, learn to articulate ideas better, and see people correctly.

 It was humbling to me that music in the Church community inadvertently arrested me mentally around having a crush on someone, pointed me to my ancestors who discovered some pathways through the country, and pointed me to understanding some nuances of political and cultural history.